On the Road to Mandalay - Burma by Bike

 Is this holiday for you?

 SEMI-SLICK ADVENTURE.
-Averaging between 50 and 60 kilometres on each of 10 days cycling, this cycling holiday in Burma takes us between the most amazing of the country's highlights: Yangon, Kalaw, Inle Lake, Mandalay, Mount Popa and Bagan.
+Averaging a little more than 50 kilometres on each of 10 days cycling, this cycling holiday in Burma takes us between the most amazing of the country's highlights: Yangon, Kalaw, Inle Lake, Mandalay, Mount Popa and Bagan.
 Two short internal flights and a number of easy transfers in our full-time support vehicle allow us to fit all of this within a 2-week trip.
 The riding is on quiet backroads and dirt tracks and includes something for everyone - from steady climbs and fast descents, to more leisurely riding through picturesque farmland and fascinating tribal villages, well off the beaten track.
 Anyone who rides a bike regularly and has a reasonable level of fitness will cope well with the demands of this cycling holiday.
 More than just a cycling holiday, this one is as much about meeting the Burmese people, spending a day on Inle Lake and watching the sun go down over the temples of Bagan.
 Vehicle support is available for almost all of the route.
-Average 57 kilometres of biking per day.
 BIKE HIRE AVAILABLE LOCALLY.